Braves vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 - The Braves have played as the favorite in nine of their past 10 games and have gone 7-2 in those contests.

-- Over their last 10 games, the Braves are 3-2-0 against the spread.
-The average over/under set by bookmakers in Atlanta's past three games has been 10, a span in which the Braves and their opponent have hit the over each time.
+- The Braves are 2-2-0 ATS over their last 10 games.
+The average over/under established by oddsmakers in Atlanta's past four contests has been 9.9, a streak during which the Braves and their opponent have hit the over every time.

 Braves Betting Records & Stats

-- The Braves have won 83 of the 125 games they were listed as the moneyline favorite this season (66.4%).
+- The Braves have put together an 84-42 record in games they were favored on the moneyline (winning 66.7% of those games).

-- Based on this contest's moneyline, the Braves have an implied win probability of 67.7%.
+- The implied moneyline probablility for this matchup gives the Braves a 71.4% chance to win.

-- Atlanta has played in 139 games with an over/under set, and have combined with its opponents to go over the total 75 times (75-61-3).
+- In the 140 games in which oddsmakers have set an over/under for Atlanta, it has combined with opponents to go over the total 76 times (76-61-3).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!